 Husqvarna makes the third appearance on this list for our last chainsaw.
 The 455 Rancher is their entry into the large end of the market.

 It actually shares many features and attributes with the Poulan, including the size.
-That includes an efficient engine, easy starter with reduced flooding risk, CARB compliance, and low emissions.
+That includes an efficient engine, an easy starter with reduced flooding risk, CARB compliance, and low emissions.

 The 455 adds on a centrifugal air filtration system that has less wear and tear and does not need as much replacement as a traditional basic filter.
 The size of the engine is 55.5cc with a power output of 3.49 hp.